The Changcuters

 The Changcuters is an Indonesian rock and roll band formed in 2004 in Bandung.
 The Band consists of Tria Ramadhani (vocal), Muhammad Iqbal/Qibil and Arlanda Langitan (guitar), Dipa Hasibuan (bass) and Erick Nindyoastomo (drums).
 They have released six albums, namely Mencoba Sukses (2006), The Changcuters & Misteri Kalajengking Hitam (2009), Tugas Akhir (2011), Visualis (2013), Binauralis (2016) and Loyalis (2020).
 Mencoba Sukses Kembali, a repackaged variant of Mencoba Sukses which was released in 2008, led to the group receiving the 2009 AMI Award for Best Newcomers.
 They have also played in The Tarix Jabrix trilogy.
-Their musical style is The Hives-and-The Rolling Stones-influenced.
+Their musical style is The Hives and The Rolling Stones influenced.

 Name

-The name of The Changcuters is rumored to be derivation of the word "cangcut" (Indonesian for male's underwear), as pronounced with a Sundanese accent.
+The name of The Changcuters is rumored to be a derivation of the word "cangcut" (Indonesian for male's underwear), as pronounced with a Sundanese accent.
 However, the band insists that it was a pun of the name of a friend, namely Cahya.
-Ricky Siahaan from Rolling Stone Indonesia said, "Even from their name you can tell that they’re a comical band."
+Ricky Siahaan from Rolling Stone Indonesia said, "Even from their name, you can tell that they are a comical band."